- Employee benefits

 Yes, and the interest is tax-free.
 HealthEquity calculates, compounds and credits interest monthly.
 The interest rate is based on your account balance.
 For current rates see the interest rate page in the HealthEquity online resource center.

 Yes.
-Similar to an IRA, many HSAs let you choose to invest your account balance in stocks, bonds, mutual funds, CDs, and/or annuities.
+Like an IRA, many HSAs let you invest your account balance in stocks, bonds, mutual funds, CDs, and/or annuities.
 With your HealthEquity® HSA, you can typically invest in pre-selected mutual funds after you reach a $1,000 balance in your account.

 Yes.
 However, if you choose to invest your account balance, those investments are not FDIC-insured.